-On March 19, 2021, we invested \$75.0 million in cash for shares of the Series A Preferred Stock of Linksys Holdings, Inc. ("Linksys") for a 32.6% ownership interest.
+On March 19, 2021, we invested \$75.0 million in cash for shares of the Series A Preferred Stock of Linksys for a 32.6% ownership interest.
 Linksys provides router connectivity solutions to the consumer and small business markets.
+On September 24, 2021, we invested an additional \$85.0 million in cash for shares of Series A Preferred Stock of Linksys, and as of September 30, 2021, we held 50.8% of the outstanding common stock (on an as-converted basis) of Linksys.

-We concluded that our investment is an in-substance common-stock investment, and, though we do not hold a controlling financial interest in Linksys, we have the ability to exercise significant influence over the operating and financial policies of Linksys.
+We have concluded that our investment in Linksys is an in-substance common stock investment and that we do not hold an absolute controlling financial interest in Linksys, but that we have the ability to exercise significant influence over the operating and financial policies of Linksys.
 Therefore, we determined to account for this investment using the equity method of accounting.
 We record our share of Linksys' financial results on a three-month lag basis.
-Our share of the earnings of Linksys' financial results, which are accounted for under the three-month lag basis, were not material and therefore our investment in Linksys was not adjusted for the equity method impacts during the three months ended June 30, 2021.
+Our share of the earnings of Linksys' financial results, which are accounted for under the three-month lag basis, was \$2.8 million for the three and nine months ended September 30, 2021, and has been recorded in loss from equity method investment on the condensed consolidated statements of income.

-As of June 30, 2021, the investment was included in other assets on our condensed consolidated balance sheet.
-Transaction costs related to this investment were not material
+As of September 30, 2021, the investment was included in other assets on our condensed consolidated balance sheet.
+Transaction costs related to this investment were not material.